 My Dear Bysshe

 Percy Bysshe Shelley died at the age of only 29.
 Like many poets, he hastened to live.
-He managed to learn from his own experience and the experience, including the experience of his love, how it is to be the fragile lamp for the light of the deep feeling.
+He managed to learn from his own experience, including the experience of his love, how it is to be the fragile lamp for the light of the deep feeling.

 Shelley eloped twice with his beloved; he married twice in spite of the fact that he was a strong advocate of free love.